Monolithic Power Systems, Inc Q4 2025 Earnings Call Transcript

 Got it.
 Thank you.

-Next question is from Rick Schaefer of Oppenheimer.
+Next question is from Rick Schafer of Oppenheimer.
 Rick, your line is now open.

 Rick Schafer

 Thanks.
-And I just, I’ll just say, Bernie, it’s been a genuine pleasure.
+And I’ll just say, Bernie, it’s been a genuine pleasure.
 You’re going to be missed.
-And Michael, I just want to confirm for everybody that you’re never retiring.
-Right.
+And, Michael, I just want to confirm for everybody that you’re never retiring.
+Right?

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

 Rick Schafer

-Thanks Michael.
+Nice, Michael.
 It’s reassuring.
-Hey, I also I just had a.
-Quick clarification and then I’ve got a couple follow ups.
-But the clarification Michael, you said earlier that the CPU and GPU and server are using the same power supplies now.
+Hey, I also — I just had a quick clarification, and then I’ve got a couple follow-ups, but the clarification, Michael, you said earlier that the CPU and GPU and server are using the same power supplies now.
 So does that mean that server CPU is already migrating to 48 volt?

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

-It’s still.
-They use mostly okay if they.
-They have some advance okay and high price servers or special servers and okay a special need.
-They used to use 12 volts and but I’m aware of some models use the 48 volts.
-My guess is still small.
-I’m not very clear on that but this is.
-And the majority is still 12 volts and now they.
-It’s clear the modules the way to go and if you don’t want to improve efficiency.
+They use mostly.
+If they have some advanced and high-price server or special servers, as special need, they still use 12 volts.
+But I’m aware of some models use a 48 volts.
+My guess is they’re still small.
+I’m not very clear on that.
+And the majority is still 12 volts, and then now they — it’s clear the modules is the way to go if you want to improve efficiency.

 Rick Schafer

 Thanks for clearing that up.
-So my first question really is on optical transceiver because that’s basically a brand new product line.
-A little over a year old I believe.
-And by our count in our model it’s close to roughly 5% of sales exiting last year I think now which is a pretty remarkable ramp.
-So I guess I’m thinking we’re asking what are your expectations for that business this year and what does that imply for comm segment?
-What are sort of the puts and takes within the comm segment.
+So my first question really is on optical transceiver because that’s basically a brand new product line, a little over a year old, I believe.
+And by our count, in our model, it’s close to roughly 5% of sales exiting last year, I think now, which is a pretty remarkable ramp.
+So I guess I’m out and thinking, we’re asking, what are your expectations for that business this year?
+And what does that imply for comm segment?
+What are sort of the puts and takes within the comm segment?

-Michael R. Hsing — Chairman of the Board, President and Chief Executive Officer
+Michael Hsing — Chairman of the Board, President and Chief Executive Officer

-I can comment on.
-I get me because we entered the module journey since 2016 or 17 and these happen to be the highest power density product on the market.
-Then optical modules they wanted that because they have a limited room in terms of a business.
-I don’t know the details and maybe Bernie Tony can answer.
+I can comment on that because we entered the module journey since 2016 or ’17.
+And these happen to be the highest power density product on the market.
+Then, optical modules — they wanted that because they have unlimited rooms.
+In terms of a business, I don’t know the details, and maybe Bernie or Tony can answer it.

 Tony Balow — Vice President of Finance